srilayaenter/SrilayaEnterprises/docs/prd.md

   + Quality Check Status (dropdown: Approved/Rejected/Partial Approval)\n  + Received By (auto-filled with logged-in admin name)
   + Notes (optional, for recording any discrepancies or issues)
 - **Partial Receipt Handling:**
-  + If received quantity is less than ordered quantity, order status changes to 'Partially Received'\n  + System tracks remaining quantity to be received
+  + If received quantity is less than ordered quantity, order status changes to Partially Received
+  + System tracks remaining quantity to be received
   + Admin can mark remaining products as received in subsequent transactions
 - **Full Receipt:**
-  + When all products are received in full quantity, order status changes to 'Fully Received'
+  + When all products are received in full quantity, order status changes to Fully Received
 - **Inventory Update:**
   + Upon marking products as received, system automatically updates inventory stock levels
   + Inventory movement log records the stock addition with reference to Purchase Order ID